thisdot/starter.dev/starters/express-apollo-prisma/README.md

 # express-apollo-prisma starter kit

-This starter kit features Express, Apollo Server and Prisma ORM.
+This starter kit features Express, Apollo Server and Prisma.

 ## Table of Contents